Queen Elizabeth II Cup Preview, Tips, Runners & Trends

 • 2020: Winner in 18 (13,11) [18 Runners]

-The courses that have produced the most winners of the Queen Elizabeth II Cup are Kyoto and Tokyo, there has been a total number of 6 winners from each of those courses.
+The course which has produced the most winners of the Queen Elizabeth II Cup is Tokyo; there have been a total of 4 winners of this race who ran at Tokyo last time out.

-Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Queen Elizabeth II Cup:
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Queen Elizabeth II Cup; that stallion, Orfevre, has produced 2 winners (2020,2019).

 These are the stallions whose offspring have not produced a winner of the Queen Elizabeth II Cup despite multiple attempts: